 Who is Bryanna Plog?

-Colombia was an example of a place where traveling there revealed so much more about the place than its stereotypes.
+I travel to learn about and connect with the world we all share and Colombia was a perfect example of a place where traveling revealed so much more about the place than its stereotypes.
 Turns out that in Colombia you rarely run into paramilitaries, nearly always run into swarms of mosquitoes and while rice is a requirement of any meal, it is almost impossible to get a good cup of coffee.
 Introduce yourself to Colombia here).

 I appreciate any comments or questions you want to send me or leave on the blog!
-If you want to be inspired to travel and receive the occasional update, consider following this blog (see right sidebar) to receive updates by email.
+If you want to be inspired to travel and receive the occasional update, consider following the blog to receive updates by email.

 To contact me, please fill out the form below: